On April 20, the Federal Court made a landmark decision in favor of alternating custody.

-For example, the recitals say:
+For example, the considerations state:

 or